 Figure 7 illustrates an example of the difference between Pathway Complexity and the Recursive Tree variant.
-In the former (top of the figure), the substring "CO" can be constructed and then used to make both "COA" and "COR".
-In the Recursive Tree variant, such sharing is not allowed, and the "CO" that goes to make "COA" is constructed separately from that which goes to make "COR".
+In the former (a), the substring 'CO' can be constructed and then used to make both 'COA' and 'COR'.
+In the Recursive Tree variant (b), such sharing is not allowed, and the 'CO' that goes to make 'COA' is constructed separately from that which goes to make 'COR'.